-FOR Cardiff is a trading name of Cardiff BID a company incorporated and registered in England and Wales under company number 10338869 and having its registered office at Suite 12-14, Level 1, Motorpoint Arena, Mary Ann Street, Cardiff, CF10 2EN.
+FOR Cardiff is a trading name of CARDIFF BID LTD a company incorporated and registered in England and Wales under company number 10338869 and having its registered office at 7 ST. ANDREWS CRESCENT

 Please read this notice carefully.
 Your use of our website signifies your agreement and consent to this notice.
 If not, please discontinue your use immediately.